woolllff/DAA_project/README.md

 Let us take the constant to be sum(B)<br>
 So the maximum sum is given by, sum(ans) - sum(B) == sum(ans[i] - B[i]).<br>
 This in turn is sum(n0's + nC[i])<br>
-So we need to take the sum of the n greatest C[i].
+So we need to find the n greatest C[i].
 </p>

 ### Data-structures used: